 How is this top 5 composed?

-Take a good look at the number of billable clients that can be used within the program.
+Take a good look at the number of invoices and quotations that can be created and sent within the program.
 With a number of providers this is limited and you have to pay more if you want to send more.

 3. Your budget